Venue: Virtual Meeting. View directions

 There were no declarations of personal interest.

-RESOLVED that the decision record of the meeting held on the 27th October 2022 be signed as a correct record.
+RESOLVED that the decision record for the meeting held on the 2nd March, 2023 be signed as a correct record.